Jonathan2251/lbd/source/ctrlflow.rst

    :local:
    :depth: 4

-This chapter illustrates the corresponding IR for control flow statements, like **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In section "Cpu0 backend Optimization: Remove useless JMP",
+This chapter illustrates the corresponding IR for control flow statements, such as **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In section "Cpu0 backend Optimization: Remove useless JMP",